I’ve always believed that sometimes we need to look back in order to move forward.

 All of that search traffic did not add any value to my bottomline.

-I was merely blogging about whatever I liked at the moment, and while it served my purpose in the moment, those types of posts didn’t really add any value to my career growth, my business, or my calling.
+I was merely blogging about whatever I liked at the moment, and while it served my purpose at the moment, those types of posts didn’t really add any value to my career growth, my business, or my calling.

 - Is your current content relevant to your target readers?